open-goal/jak-project/docs/markdown/tfrag.md

 - clipping in the VU1 program.
 This _appears_ to work correctly in my port, but doesn't fully work in the PS2 version - if you turn on "fix frustum", you get garbage.
 But this might be a part of tfrag I don't have yet.

 # Time of Day
 There's a function `time-of-day-interp-colors-scratch` that computes the time-of-day lighting coloring.
-Right now it's not implemented at all.

-That said, there is something else going wrong.
-I see that there is a VU UNPACK operation that seems to be placing RGBA's in memory, but it places them on every other quadword.
-The in-between quadwords aren't written at all, but are used as RGBA data, leading to random RGBA flashing if you try to use them.
-I suspect one of the programs I'm skipping does some additional color calculations and puts stuff there - I stared at this for a while and couldn't figure it out.
+The 8 w components of times are the multiplier for the 8 precomputed lighting maps.

 # Different TFrag Renderers?
 Not really
 There are different types of drawable trees that are all tfrag: